ABHI-PROFESSIONAL/recruitmentApp-node-js/Readme.txt

 4. There is both local and remote Database support in application
-    a) Default is remote Database , so application can run independently i.e no need to have Database b)For local Database kindly change the configuration like (username,Database,password)
+    a) Default is remote Database , so application can run independently with proper internet connection i.e no need to have Database b)For local Database kindly change the configuration like (username,Database,password)